devops-myway/certified-kubernetes-administrator-Practice/Domain 5 - Storage - Data persistence/PVs - PVCs Storage.md

 Stateless applications — apps that don’t store or modify changeable data—this is perfect e.g deployments, etc.
 Containers are typically presumed to be ephemeral and immutable, which is to say that we expect any given container to be short-lived, replaceable, and unchanging in its contents.

-But most apps are Stateful: they change into different states as users or clients create, update, or delete data that may persist over time.

-Top of the pyramid of data persistence and reliability:
-- Volumes mounted to Pods:
-Pod-mounted volumes are most suited to temporary caches and other short-term uses that you don’t expect to last any longer than a given Pod—for example, this technique can be used to mount a Secret to a Pod.
-- Volumes mounted to Nodes:
-If you need data to persist beyond the lifespan of a particular Pod, you might consider using a volume mounted at the Node level.
-Now persistent data can be made available to any Pod running on that Node, but the limitation should be immediately clear: Only Pods on that Node can access the data.

 #### Lifecycle of a volume and claim
 PersistentVolume (PV):
 is a system resource for storage in the same way that a node is a system resource for compute.